What is Career Online High School (COHS)?

 Will I need to buy textbooks?

-No; however, the Language Arts classes may require novels, which you can buy or check out of the San José Public Library.
+No; however, the English coursework may require novels, which you can buy or check out of the San José Public Library.

 Is Career Online High School accredited?